devlato/compiled-coffee/README.md

 # Status

 Right now you can write typed classes and untyped (but compiled) mocha tests without any headache.
-Compiler auto-recompiles the code after a file change.
+Compiler auto re-compiles the code after a file change.

 Requires node --harmony (>=0.11) for the yield support.